 There is a substantial need for affordable housing in Virginia.
-The guidelines for the MUMI Community Transformation Initiative financing require that 20 percent of the units be set aside for affordable housing and 20 percent for workforce housing, with the remaining units non-income restricted.
+The guidelines for VHDA's MUMI Community Transformation Initiative financing require that 30 percent of the units be set aside for affordable housing and 20 percent for workforce housing, with the remaining units non-income restricted.
 The initiative's financing addresses a vital state housing need in underserved locations across the Commonwealth, especially when combined with training and planning support for under-funded localities, and increases local government support for affordable housing.
+Furthermore, the initiative addresses local preferences concerning the deconcentration of poverty while generating more sustainable communities.